 - The way the sciatic nerve runs through the lower body.
 It starts in the lower lumbar and upper sacral nerve roots.
 It exits through the pelvis and runs down the back of the thigh to the knee where it branches out into nerves that provide the motor and sensory functions to the legs and feet.

 - Non-spinal sciatica causes.
 Non-spinal causes usually are the result of irritation of the nerve itself.
-The most common ways to irritate the nerve is compression, traction, or injury.
+The most common ways to irritate the nerve are compression, traction, or injury.

 - Symptoms perceived as sciatica may not be related to the nerve at all.
 Injury/s to structures close to the nerve, like the hip, can copy symptoms caused by irritation of the nerve.

 Hip joint disorders can emulate sciatica symptoms

 Because the sciatic nerve is close to the hip joint, an injury to the hip could resemble symptoms of sciatica.
 Whatever the cause of the hip injury, those with hip pathology often report pain in the groin, upper thigh, and buttocks.
 The pain gets worse with activity, specifically bending, and rotation of the hip.